SulfadiazineDrug Class: Opportunistic Infections and Coinfections

 What is sulfadiazine?

-Toxoplasma gondii encephalitis is an opportunistic infection.
-An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
+Toxoplasma gondii encephalitis is an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
+An OI is an that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
+To learn more about OIs, read the AIDSinfo

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the HIV-related use of sulfadiazine to treat Toxoplasma gondii encephalitis and to prevent Toxoplasma gondii encephalitis from recurring (called secondary prophylaxis or maintenance therapy).
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents include recommendations on the use of sulfadiazine to treat Toxoplasma gondii encephalitis and to prevent it from recurring in people with HIV.

 What should I tell my health care provider before taking sulfadiazine?